chef-boneyard/chef-rfc/rfc001-knife-azure-chef-extn.md

 ## Overview

-The goal is extend the knife-azure gem to add support for managing azure chef extension.
+The goal is extend the knife-azure gem to add azure chef extension to a VM during server create.

 Azure chef extension is a package that is deployed on the VM by Azure and managed by "Guest Agent" running on the VMs.
 Extension package automates deployment on Chef-client on the VM and configuring the chef-client.
 Configuration includes generating client.rb, specifying initial runlist and validation.pem file for the chef-client registration with chef as a node.